mtsao3/cuda_project/README.md

 # cuda_project
 JHU GPU Project

+# Dependencies
+- OpenCV
+  - Built with CUDA

 # Local Area Contrast Enhancement
 In the code here, I attempt to write my own local area contrast enhancement(LACE) algorithm.
 In my code, I use OpenCV built with CUDA to help assist with some of the helper functions not related to contrast enhancement.
 For my version of LACE, I change the local standard deviations of the image in attempts to increase contrast.